nuxt/nuxt.com/README.md

 echo %cd%
 ```

-Copy the output of the command above and paste it in the `NUXT_DOCS_PATH` variable in the `.env` file.
+Copy the output of the command above and paste it in the `NUXT_PATH` variable in the `.env` file.

 ## Development